 - review scores calibrated between managers; and

 These far more measurable phonomena are very important (with the possible exception of worrying too much about reviews and promotions).
-The challenge was that people back-in-the-day often assumed that the productivity-saving/catastrophe-avoidance phenomena were sufficiently addressed by hiring only “smart” engineers, by the deeply-ingrained tradition of code reviews,7 by letting the Test Engineers find all the bugs, and/or by putting out production fires if—If!—they ever happen.
+The challenge was that people back-in-the-day often assumed that the productivity-saving/catastrophe-avoidance phenomena were sufficiently addressed by hiring only “smart” developers, by the deeply-ingrained tradition of code reviews,7 by letting the Test Engineers find all the bugs, and/or by putting out production fires if—If!—they ever happen.
 These are all indeed important practices, even with a testing culture now firmly in-place; and in fact, history would seem to support the hypothesis that until 2005 or 2006, the strategy of relying largely on these practices alone worked very well for the company.
 Developer testing was considered of little or no value to—if not in direct opposition to—writing/reviewing code, launching, and getting promoted.
-In other words, testing was a waste of valuable engineering time.
+In other words, testing was a waste of valuable development time.
 Hence the popular lament: I don’t have time to test.

 However, those of us in the Testing Grouplet, the Test Certified program, and Test Mercenaries were convinced that the center could not hold without widespread adoption of automated developer testing.
 Many of us either had an immersive experience with teams that already had a healthy testing culture, or had been driven to the brink of madness on death march projects, given a harsh dose of the real value of all of those productivity-killing, catastrophic bugs that can only be measured after they appear.
 I fell into the latter camp, having experienced team-wide despair on a project at Northrop Grumman Mission Systems, despair that I later helped to abolish after experimenting on my own with unit testing, purely on a whim, and having an enormous amount of success with it.
 For those of us who had experienced the bitter fear and loathing of such projects, and the sweet relief brought about by adding testing to the mix, testing wasn’t the cultish fantasy some accused us of promoting; it was a genuine experience with proven results.

 Google, as I mentioned just above, did very well for itself with minimal developer testing for much of its history up until the inception of the Testing Grouplet, Test Certified, and the Test Mercenaries.
-But we knew that no matter how smart and wonderful Google engineers were, or would be in the future, the scale of complexity—of the code; of the infrastructure pieces running in the datacenters; of the products that would continue to be launched, updated, extended and integrated into other products—would reach a point too great for any organization of any size, even with the best engineers in the world, to manage without the discipline and security provided by the practice of automated developer testing.
+But we knew that no matter how smart and wonderful Google developers were, or would be in the future, the scale of complexity—of the code; of the infrastructure pieces running in the datacenters; of the products that would continue to be launched, updated, extended and integrated into other products—would reach a point too great for any organization of any size, even with the best developers in the world, to manage without the discipline and security provided by the practice of automated developer testing.
 Good hiring and code reviews went an extremely long way, and are still critical; but their limits, absent of automated testing and better build and test tools, were being stretched.
 I tried to illustrate this scenario in an earlier post, Coding and Testing at Google, 2006 vs. 2011.

 Given the cultural bias against testing on the basis of measurability, especially given the strong incentives towards seeking promotion, we realized our challenges were not purely technical.
 We needed to spread knowledge, we needed better tools, and we needed to figure out how to navigate extremely complex and diverse team dynamics.